cabforum/smime/SBR.md

 * In cases where the "role" LEI is included in an extension of a `Sponsor-validated` Certificate, the CA SHALL verify that the LEI is assigned to the Individual and the `subject:organizationName` in the Certificate Subject.
 * The CA MAY verify the address (but not the identity) of the Applicant using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

-The CA SHALL internally document the accepted reference sources, including a description of the documents or attestations accepted as supplementary evidence.
+The CA SHALL internally document the accepted reference sources, including a description of the documents or Attestations accepted as supplementary evidence.

 #### 3.2.4.2 Validation of individual identity